hmrc/pillar2-frontend/README.md

 # pillar2-frontend

-This service provides the users with means to ensure the large multinational businesses pay a minimum level of corporate income tax (15%) on the profits.
+The Pillar2 frontend service provide the users with means to ensure the large multinational businesses pay a minimum level of corporate income tax (15%) on the profits.

 ## Running the service locally

 #### To compile the project:
-The below command ensures the project is compiled without any errors

 `sbt clean update compile`